xiaobo-liu/xiaobo-liu.github.io/_pages/conferences.md

 <ul>

-<li>Co-organizer of triple minisymposium on <i>New methods in numerical multilinear algebra</i>, <u>26th Conference of the International Linear Algebra Society</u> (with Anna Ma, Elizabeth Newman, and Eda Oktay).
+<li>Co-organizer of triple minisymposium on <i>New Methods in Numerical Multilinear Algebra</i>, 26th Conference of the International Linear Algebra Society (with Anna Ma, Elizabeth Newman, and Eda Oktay).
 Kaohsiung, Taiwan, June 23--27, 2025.
 </li>

-<li>Co-organizer of double minisymposium on <i>Functions of Matrices and Actions thereof</i>, <u>SIAM Conference on Applied Linear Algebra</u> (with Massimiliano Fasi).
+<li>Co-organizer of double minisymposium on <i>Functions of Matrices and Actions thereof</i>, SIAM Conference on Applied Linear Algebra (with Massimiliano Fasi).
 Sorbonne Université, Paris, France, May 13--17, 2024.
 </li>

-<li>Co-organizer of double minisymposium on <i>Approximate Computing in Numerical Linear Algebra</i>, <u>29th Biennial Numerical Analysis Conference</u> (with Nick Higham and Bastien Vieublé).
+<li>Co-organizer of double minisymposium on <i>Approximate Computing in Numerical Linear Algebra</i>, 29th Biennial Numerical Analysis Conference (with Nick Higham and Bastien Vieublé).
 University of Strathclyde, Glasgow, UK, June 27--30, 2023.
 </li>

-<li>Organizing Committee Member of <u>Manchester SIAM-IMA Student Chapter Conference 2023</u>.
+<li>Organizing Committee Member of Manchester SIAM-IMA Student Chapter Conference 2023.
 University of Manchester, Manchester, UK, April 27, 2023.
 </li>

-<li>Co-organizer of double minisymposium on <i>Computing Functions of Matrices</i>, <u>SIAM conference on Applied Linear Algebra</u> (with Massimiliano Fasi). virtual (New Orleans, USA), May 17--21, 2021.
+<li>Co-organizer of double minisymposium on <i>Computing Functions of Matrices</i>, SIAM conference on Applied Linear Algebra (with Massimiliano Fasi). virtual (New Orleans, USA), May 17--21, 2021.
 </li>

-<li>Organizing Committee Member of <u>SIAM UKIE National Student Chapter Conference 2019</u>.
+<li>Organizing Committee Member of SIAM UKIE National Student Chapter Conference 2019.
 University of Manchester, Manchester, UK, June 10--11, 2019.
 </li>

 </ul>